tim-band/js-dataentrygrid/README.md

   * delete rows
   * insert rows
 * Undo and Redo
+* Multiple row and column selections

 but lacking:

 * Copy and paste
-* Multiple row and column selections
+* Clearing cells with Delete or Backspace
 * Arrow key navigation
 * Localization
 * Callbacks to grey your own undo/redo buttons